About data provision

 Data is regularly updated.

-When integration of the application with Active Directory is disabled, data is deleted.
+When integration with Active Directory is disabled, the data is deleted.

 Use of Kaspersky Security Network (KSN)